 The lack of power to detect interactions combined with a focus on statistical significance also makes it challenging to use factorial designs to "explore" whether interactions are meaningful.
-The interaction estimator's variance is always larger than that of the main effects estimators, making the sample size requirements for detecting interactions much more onerous.4 This leads to most factorial experiments being under-powered to detect interactions.
+The interaction estimator's variance is always larger than that of the main effects estimators, making the sample size requirements for detecting interactions much more onerous.4 This leads to most factorial experiments being underpowered to detect interactions.
 As a result, point estimates of interactions will on average substantially overstate the true effect, conditional on being significant.
-This problem has been referred to by Gelman & Carlin (2014) as Type-M error.
+This problem has been referred to by Gelman and Carlin (2014) as Type-M error.

-Textbook treatments of factorial designs (Cochran & Cox, 1957; Gerber & Green, 2012) and guides to practice (Kremer, 2003; Duflo et al., 2007) are careful to clarify that treatment effects using the short model should be interpreted as either (a) being conditional on the distribution of the other treatment arms in the experiment, or (b) as a composite treatment effect that includes a weighted-average of the interactions with other treatments.
-However, as we argue in Section 3We define a policy experiment as one which studies a program or intervention that could be scaled up; as opposed to a conceptual experiment, which aims to test for the existence of facts or concepts such as discrimination (e.g., resume audit experiments).
+Textbook treatments of factorial designs (Cochran & Cox, 1957; Gerber & Green, 2012) and guides to practice (Kremer, 2003; Duflo et al., 2007) are careful to clarify that treatment effects using the short model should be interpreted as either (a) being conditional on the distribution of the other treatment arms in the experiment or (b) as a composite treatment effect that includes a weighted-average of the interactions with other treatments.
+However, as we argue in section IIC, this weighted average is a somewhat arbitrary construct, can be difficult to interpret in high-dimensional factorial designs, and is typically neither of primary academic interest nor policy-relevant.
+Consistent with this view, none of the nineteen experimental papers that focus on the short model motivate their experiment as being about estimating a weighted-average treatment effect.